Skip to main content

 Exam Committee

-The exam committee will be composed of the same individuals as the thesis supervisory committee.
+The exam committee will comprise of the same individuals as the Thesis Supervisory Committee, listed at the top of this page under 'Thesis Committee Composition & Meetings' in the 'On This Page' section.
 The student and the thesis advisor (faculty mentor) should work together to choose the supervisory committee members.
 The thesis advisor will be present at the exam but will not participate in the examination process (questions or scoring).
-The student will email a draft of the Specific Aims page to the exam committee by email within the first 2 weeks of their Prelim Exam period.
-The committee members, excluding the student's thesis advisor, are responsible for reading the Specific Aims page and discussing the novel student-developed aim(s) with the student.
+The student will email a draft of the Specific Aims page to the exam committee, and the committee members, excluding the student's thesis advisor, are responsible for reading the Specific Aims page and discussing the novel student-developed aim(s) with the student by email (in person if requested by student).
 If there is an issue with the feasibility, structure or logic of the aim(s) the committee should discuss and resolve it by meeting with the student and/or discussing it by email.
-The committee members will decide who will serve as the exam committee chair-person at the beginning of the Prelim Exam meeting.
+The Curriculum Chair appoints an Exam Chair prior to the Prelim Exam.

 Role of the Thesis Advisor